The Issue

 countries have basic healthcare waste management data (increase from 58 in 2020)

-What ways do we know work for countries to improve WASH?
+What do we know work for countries to improve WASH?

 Countries should undertake efforts at the sub-national and national level to implement the eight practical steps, and in particular: